Saurabhrajmane-23/Google-Trends-API/README.md

-# Google Trends API
+# Google Trends LiteLo V 1.0.0

-A Node.js package for scraping Google Trends data from India, US and UK using Puppeteer.
+A lightweight Node.js package for scraping Google Trends data from India, US and UK using Puppeteer.
 This package provides easy-to-use methods to get trending topics for different time periods.
+More data will be made accessible with upcoming versions.

 ## Features

 - 🌍 Support for 3 countries: India, US, UK
 - ⏰ Multiple time ranges: 4 hours, 24 hours, 48 hours, 7 days
-- 📊 Top 25 trending topics for each query
+- 📊 Top 25 trending topics
 - 🔄 Built-in retry mechanism and rate limiting
 - 📦 Simple JSON response format
 - 🚀 Easy to integrate into any Node.js project